redux-form/redux-form/README.md

 > `true` if the form data has changed from its initialized values.
 Opposite of `pristine`.

+#### -`error : String`

+> a generic error for the entire form given by the `_error` key in the result from the synchronous validation function, the asynchronous validation, or the rejected promise from `handleSubmit`.

 #### -`fields : Object`

 > The form data, in the form `{ field1: <Object>, field2: <Object> }`, where each field `Object` has the following